 Home Energy Upgrade Loan Scheme

-The Home Energy Upgrade Loan Scheme aims to make residential energy upgrades more accessible and affordable for eligible homeowners.
+The Home Energy Upgrade Loan Scheme is designed to make residential energy upgrades more accessible and affordable for eligible homeowners.

-The scheme supports energy efficiency and renewable energy upgrades where those works are also being grant-aided by the Sustainable Energy Authority of Ireland (SEAI).
+The scheme facilitates enhancements in energy efficiency and renewable energy, provided that these improvements are also receiving a grant from the Sustainable Energy Authority of Ireland (SEAI).

-The scheme is established and offered by the Strategic Banking Corporation of Ireland (SBCI) and benefits from a guarantee that has been provided by the European Investment Fund (EIF) and European Investment Bank (EIB) and supported by the Department of Environment, Climate and Communications (DECC).
+The scheme is provided by the Strategic Banking Corporation of Ireland (SBCI) and benefits from a guarantee provided by the European Investment Fund (EIF) and European Investment Bank (EIB) and supported by the Department of Climate, Energy and the Environment (DCEE).

 Home Energy Upgrade Loan Scheme